 Ayers says online banks tend to offer ATM reimbursement as well, so they’re also worth considering.
 Ultimately, as banking continues its trek toward mobile-friendliness, location is no longer the most important factor.
 Ayers said, “The proximity to a Chase or Bank of America has started to matter less.”

-Generally, a checking account is best for making purchases with a debit card and written checks, online transfers, recurring bill payments, ATM withdrawals, and direct-deposit income.
+Generally, a checking account is best for making purchases with a debit card and writing checks, online transfers, recurring bill payments, ATM withdrawals, and direct-deposit income.
 It is best not to keep large amounts of savings (no more than one or two months’ worth of expenses to avoid overdraft fees) in a checking account, and while some accounts bear interest, they’re not the most reliable source for earnings.

 Savings accounts are intended for just that — savings.
 Consider it a holding pen or a parking spot for any money intended for specific goals, like saving for a car, vacation, or other large expense.